ssrikantan/MSFT-Foundry-Agent-Samples/README.md

 **Features:**
 - Real-time token streaming (see responses as they're generated)
-- Same client-side conversation history as non-streaming version
+- Same limitations as non-streaming published app client
-- Immediate feedback for long responses
 - Type `new` to start a fresh conversation
 - Press `Ctrl+C` to exit